jellz/minehutbans-bot/README.md

 ## Prerequisites

-- A server to host the bot (Tested with Ubuntu 16.04)
+- A 24/7 server to host the bot (this bot is designed to run constantly)
 - A Discord server + bot user
 - RethinkDB running locally, on default host settings
 - Node.js 8.9.4 or higher